 The limitations of theories is that they tend to make people cling to a learned mental model, even when it’s not working in the present conditions of real world, or even people try to fit the new world into an old system of thinking.
 Practice is extremely important.
 It invites people to be present in whatever the situation is, and act as the situation requires, to be attentive, to find solutions.

 * Holistic worldview and view of the individual.

 Humans are complex embodied organisms, where everything is connected with everything.
 We understand wellbeing in a sense that includes physical, emotional, mental and environmental wellbeing, and strive to include these different aspects into our projects.
-We are also part of larger complex systems of society and nature.
-Therefore we are interested in a more interdisciplinary worldview that allows to see connections between things and to explore the world around, both natural and human-made, through them.
+We are interested in a more interdisciplinary worldview that allows to see connections between things and to explore the world around, both natural and human-made, through them.
 In such an approach the learning process is structured not around a concrete discipline, but around a chosen subject, and disciplines provide a meeting of distinct perspectives on this subject.